The American Association of Biological Anthropologists sponsors the following awards and opportunities for its student members.

 - Committee on Diversity Undergraduate Research Symposium provides the opportunity for undergraduate students to present their research in a poster symposium during the annual meeting and to graduate students to serve as reviewers and mentors for the symposium.
 A limited number of travel awards are made based on the application materials.

-- The Ad-hoc Student Committee provides the opportunity for students to become involved in the AAPA through planning student-focused events at the annual meeting, and acting as a conduit for information about student concerns to the AAPA Executive Committee.
+- The Ad hoc Student Committee provides the opportunity for students to become involved in the AABA through planning student-focused events at the annual meeting, and acting as a conduit for information about student concerns to the AAPA Executive Committee.

-- The AAPA student Facebook pages are an opportunity to connect with other AAPA student members and keep up-to-date with student activities and initatives.
+- The AABA student Facebook pages are an opportunity to connect with other AABA student members and keep up-to-date with student activities and initatives.

 - Volunteering.
-There are many ways for students to become involved in the AAPA and in helping with the annual meetings.
+There are many ways for students to become involved in the AABA and in helping with the annual meetings.